DevelopApple/Spring10b/README.md

 | mobile | alpine   |

-## issues that are being worked on

-- Touch ID does not work in App Store apps while in jailbroken mode
-- support for all compatible device/OS combinations
-- Cydia icon is hidden (show hidden apps plist fail)
-- Respring button is panicky (you don't have to click it)
-- internal mechanics
-- refactoring

-## developer notes

-- system daemons are not being reloaded en masse after jailbreaking

 ## supported devices (working?)

 | iOS     | iPod 6G | iPhone 5S | 6   | 6+  | SE  | 6S  | 6S+ |